MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 3. Follow the instructions on your HoloLens.

 > [!TIP]
-> If you’re sharing a HoloLens device, learn about how you [use the Windows Device Portal](windows-device-portal) to avoid having to re-calibrate the HoloLens each time you switch users.
+> If you’re sharing a HoloLens device, learn how to [use the Windows Device Portal](windows-device-portal) to avoid having to re-calibrate the HoloLens each time you switch users.

 ### Open and sign in to HoloLens for the first time
 After ensuring that your HoloLens is correctly calibrated, you can open the HoloLens application.